onprint/onprint-sdk-js/README.md

 # Onprint-sdk-js
-This SDK contains the basic Onprint operations in browser-side Javascript, using JQuery.
+This SDK contains the basic Onprint operations in browserside Javascript, using JQuery.
+It works with the Onprint API.
+Don't know Onprint?
+[Have a look!](http://onprint.com)
 The goal is to provide code samples you can test and try.
 Even if you always can, it was not initially designed to become a library to include in any project.
 Performance could be improved, and the distribution package creation is not included.
 These examples will soon enrich the already well detailed [Onprint developer documentation](http://developer.onprint.com).
-Please check it so that you understand better the code here.
+You may check this documentation before starting.

 # Getting Started
 The repository is separated into two parts: *sdk* and *test*.
-The *test* folder contains very (too?) simple tests to go through the different steps of the developer quickstart, from enriching an image to searching for it.
+The *test* folder contains very simple tests to go through the different steps of the developer quickstart, from enriching an image to searching for it.
 The *sdk* folder contains the API calls.

 ## Test
 The tests describe 6 steps: Login to Onprint, Search for an image, Enrich an image, Add a zone and actions to the activated image, Search the created image and Cleanup.
 They are built with [Mocha.js](https://mochajs.org).
 You will see several BDD-style tests that call directly the SDK functions.

 ### Configuration
 Before executing the tests you need to have an account on [edition.onprint.com](http://edition.onprint.com) with some page credits and an API Key access.
-If it is not the case please ask us for a demo account on [the developer website](http://developer.onprint,com), we'll be happy to give you something to play with.
+If it is not the case please ask us for a demo account on [the developer website](http://developer.onprint.com), we'll be happy to give you something to play with.
 Then, enter you test configuration in the *testconfig.js* file:

 ```